Cajun Navy: Tropical Storm Gordon (2018)

 Also in September 2018, Cajun Navy members were mobilized in anticipation of possible flooding in New Orleans generated by Tropical Storm Gordon.

 Hurricane Laura (2020)

 Early on August 27, Hurricane Laura made landfall near peak intensity on Cameron, Louisiana.
 Laura was the tenth-strongest U.S. hurricane landfall by windspeed on record.
 The United Cajun Navy worked with United Way of Southwest Louisiana to provide supplies and relief efforts in Lake Charles, Louisiana.

 Hurricane Sally (2020)

 United Cajun Navy responded to Hurricane Sally providing supplies for Pensacola Florida residents as well as Orange Beach Alabama.
 Hurricane Sally was a destructive Atlantic hurricane which became the first hurricane to make landfall in the U.S. state of Alabama since Ivan in 2004, coincidentally on the same date.
 The Cajun Navy ended up teaming with Lowes in Pensacola, Florida to cook for residents who had no power (the first hot meal some of them had had in days).

+Hurricane Helene (2024)

+The Cajun Navy responded to Hurricane Helene in Florida, Georgia, Tennessee, and North Carolina.
+In North Carolina, the Cajun Airforce dropped supplies into the city of Asheville.